MStarmans91/WORC/WORC/doc/static/quick_start.rst

 =================

 This manual will show users how to install WORC, configure WORC and construct and run a simple experiment.
+It's exactly the same as the `WORC Tutorial <https://github.com/MStarmans91/WORCTutorial>`_.

 .. _installation-chapter: